yy28/sql-docs.zh-cn/docs/sql-server/failover-clusters/windows/wsfc-quorum-modes-and-voting-configuration-sql-server.md

 ---
-title: WSFC 仲裁模式和投票配置 (SQL Server) | Microsoft Docs ms.custom: '' ms.date: 10/03/2016
+title: WSFC 仲裁模式和投票配置
-ms.prod: sql
-ms.reviewer: ''
+descriptoin: 'A description of the quroum modes and voting configuration used by the Windows Server Failover Cluster with a SQL Server failover cluster instance, or an Always On availability group. ' ms.custom: seo-lt-2019 ms.date: 10/03/2016 ms.prod: sql ms.reviewer: ''